clouedoc/typescript-boilerplate/README.md

 # copier update --vcs-ref=HEAD
 ```

 **Do not manually edit the .copier-answers.yml file.
-This will confuse the smart update algorithm.**
+This will confuse Copier's update algorithm.**

 You may find `*.ref` files that you need to resolve manually.